fbpx

 It can be hard to recognize that you’ve developed a cross-addiction.
 Sometimes the people in your life may not understand those substitute addictions can and do occur.
 They may not know that a recovering heroin addict shouldn’t drink alcohol, or that a recovering alcoholic who overeats may not be healthy.
 However, in those cases, the issues at the heart of your addiction are still there, and they may be causing even more problems.
 If you haven’t worked through the reasons and causes you became addicted originally, you’re likely to get caught up in the whirlwind of addiction again.

-Hopefully, you or your loved one is able to recognize what is going on before it’s too late.
+Hopefully, you or your loved one can recognize what is going on before it’s too late.
 You may be able to use what you have learned in previous treatment to begin recovery from the substitute addiction, or you may need to seek further treatment.
 Remember that all is not lost though, the useful information and coping techniques you were taught are still available to you.
-The only way to end substitute addictions for good is to address underlying issues and address them with a therapist or other medical professional and to stay engaged in an active program of recovery.